html5hacks/html5hacks/source/_posts/2013-05-13-rich-input-data-from-w3c-pointer-events.markdown

 ##New Values for All Pointer Types

 There is a range of new values packed into the Pointer Event Object that is common across all pointer types.
 Each of these expose new values that provide valuable data for interaction development
-1. PointerID: each pointer interaction is given a unique ID within your page and session.
+1.PointerID: each pointer interaction is given a unique ID within your page and session.
 This number will be consistent across events for each interaction.
 For Example, a “pointerdown” event may be given a PointerID of 127, the subsequent “pointermove” and “pointerend” events will all have the same PointerID.
 This could be helpful for tracking which finger is doing what when there are multiple touch screen pointers on the screen at once.
 You can access the value as below:

 {% codeblock More poiner.js %}
         document.getElementById('myElement').addEventListener('pointerdown', function(e){